TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 ## Contributing
 Feel free to implement improvements, bug fixes and features and create a pull request.
-Please send all pull requests to the `develop` branch, as the `master` branch always holds the code for the latest version.
+Please send all pull requests to the `develop` branch, as the `main` branch always holds the code for the latest version.

 ## Implementation details